deckhouse/deckhouse/candi/cloud-providers/yandex/docs/ENVIRONMENT.md

 ## Quotas

 Note that you need to increase the quotas using the Yandex console when provisioning a new cluster.

 Recommended quotas for a new cluster:
-* The number of virtual processors: 64;
+* The number of virtual processors: 64.
-* The total volume of SSD disks: 2000 GB;
+* The total volume of SSD disks: 2000 GB.
-* The number of virtual machines: 25;
+* The number of virtual machines: 25.
 * The total amount of RAM of virtual machines: 256 GB.